Kodular/Documentation/docs/components/social/twitter.md

     |message|`text`|

 This sends a direct (private) message to the specified user.
-The message will be trimmed if it exceeds 160characters. <p><u>Requirements</u>: This should only be called after the <code>IsAuthorized</code> event has been raised, indicating that the user has successfully logged in to Twitter.</p>
+The message will be trimmed if it exceeds 160characters.

+<u>Requirements</u>: This should only be called after the `` IsAuthorized `` event has been raised, indicating that the user has successfully logged in to Twitter.

 ### Follow